GluuFederation/docs-ce-prod/3.1.4/source/upgrade/index.md

 ## Overview
 The Gluu Server **cannot** be upgraded with a simple `apt-get upgrade`.
 You will need to either use our in-place upgrade script or explicitly install the new version and export/import your data.
 Find your existing version below for upgrade instructions to Gluu Server 3.1.4.

-!!!
-Warning
+### Pre-requisites

-    Before upgrading, make sure to [back up](../operation/backup.md) the Gluu container or LDAP LDIF.
-In addition, upgrades should always be thoroughly scoped and tested on a development environment *first*.
+- Before upgrading, make sure to [back up](../operation/backup.md) the Gluu container or LDAP LDIF.
+- Upgrades should always be thoroughly scoped and tested on a development environment *first*.

 ## Upgrade from 3.1.x to 3.1.4